ruuddrummen/react-signal-forms/README.md

 ### `createPlugin()`

-Plugins can be replaced and you can create and plug in your own to better fit your needs.
+Plugins can be replaced and you can create and plug in your own to better fit your requirements.
 To do this you can use the [`createPlugin()`](/src/plugins/createPlugin.ts) method.
 To get started you can have a look at the [`initialValue`](/src/plugins/initialValue/) and [`readonlyRules`](/src/plugins/readonlyRules/) plugins, which are some of the simpler ones.

 ### `createFieldRule()`